AlexLinGit/SICP-CODE/README.md

 Most of the problems were solved throuhgout the last year in spare time.
 I have no previous coding experience, so it is my best attempt at the answers.

 Most of these were accomplished on the interpreter Racket, and some on Geany.
+Python and the language specific to the SICP textbook were used.

 Similarly, other small programs I wrote for the fun of it.